 A further examination of some of the legal aspects of commerce.
-Topics bovered include agency, bailment, insurance, real estate, bankruptcy, breditor's rights and contracts for the sale of goods.
+Topics covered include agency, bailment, insurance, real estate, bankruptcy, creditor's rights and contracts for the sale of goods.
 In addition, there will be an examination of the different forms of business organizations and the methods of payment used by those organizations.
-The following course is available only to students registered in the Master of Business Administration Program and with permission of the MBA Director to students registered in other master's programs.
-601.1(.2) Commercial Law Prerequisite: completion of all required 500-level MBA courses or permission of MBA Director.
-A survey of the legal aspects of business such as contracts, corporate law, competition, sale of goods and consumer protection, negotiable instruments, employment, real estate, insurance and creditor rights.
-The workings of the legal system will also be explored.
-Communications (COM These courses are administered by the Department of Marketing.
-293.1(.2) Managerial Communications Prerequisite: EGL 201.1(.2).
+The following course is available only to students registered in Master of Business Administration Program and with permission Business Administration Program and With Pr 601.1(.2) Commercial Law Prerequisite: completion of all required 500-level MBA courses or permission of MBA Director.
+A survey of the legal aspects of business such as contracts, corporation, sale of goods and consumer protection, negotiable instruments, employment, real estate, insurance and creditor right workings of the legal system will also be explored.
+Communications (COM) These courses are administered by the Department of Marketing.
+293.1(.2) Communications Prerequisite: EGL 201.1(.2).